 Top Tips for Leading Your Practice in Turbulent Times

-Here are my BEST TIPS for being a better leader in tough times:
+Here are my BEST TIPS for being a better leader and leading in tough times:

 1. Be a BEACON – Get Your MINDSET Right

 Attitude is 80% of success – Learn how to flick your own attitude switch from grumpy to great by maximising your energy, focusing your inner little voice and managing your stress level.

 Be a beacon of positivity, optimism and calm to lead your team and attract clients.